Jimmy Hannah: Career

-Iin his first spell with Third Lanark, Hannah made his sole Scotland appearance against Wales on 15 April 1889 in a 0–0 draw at The Racecourse Ground.
+In his first spell with Third Lanark, Hannah made his sole Scotland appearance against Wales on 15 April 1889 in a 0–0 draw at The Racecourse Ground.
 After moving to England, he became ineligible under the Scottish Football Association's policy of the time which forbade England-based professionals from being selected.
 The rule was relaxed in 1896 and Hannah took part in the first Home Scots v Anglo-Scots trial match, but this did not lead to a recall for the full team.
 He made one representative appearance for the Football Alliance XI (the league in which Sunderland Albion played) in 1891.

 Personal life

-He married Isabella Potts in 1890 in Sunderland, and the couple produced four children, including Mary, Annie and James.
+Hannah married Isabella Potts in 1890 in Sunderland, and the couple had four children, including Mary, Annie and James.

 His life after football was spent on Wearside, where he became licensee of the Smyrna Hotel.
 He thereafter worked for Messrs Reid & Co. for 15 years.